Tracing Information Flow from Open Quantum Systems: Tracing Information

-To analyze how a particular interaction transfers information we choose different pairs of test states, where each state is subjected to this interaction.
-Depending on the choice of the pair, the interaction might distribute the distinguishability differently between system and environment or even allow distinguishability only from joint measurements.
-Thus we can characterize the interaction by identifying types of information which are transferred in different ways.
-This analysis encompasses the original application of the BLP-criterion to witness non-Markovian information backflow, in the case where, for a time-evolving interaction, $D_S$ increases with time.
+To analyze how a particular interaction transfers information, we choose different pairs of test states.
+After the interaction the pairs might be distinguishable to varying degree by measurements on the system or the environment or even allow distinguishability only from joint measurements.
+This allows to characterize the interaction by its different transfer behavior of information in dependence of the choice of information encoding in test states.
+This analysis also includes the original application of the BLP criterion to witness non-Markovian information backflow, in the case where, for a time-evolving interaction, $D_S$ increases with time.